 For horses, what starts to become more important in many cases though is the actual level of starch and sugars in a product.
 So if we were looking at a diet for a laminitic pony and considering using a feed with wheat midds in it, the important thing is how much starch are those midds contribution to the final feed.
 If total starch and sugar content is still below 10 to 12% then it should be OK.
 If it isn’t, then it doesn’t matter how much a feed might claim to be grain free, its analysis says it won’t be safe based on its actual starch and sugar content.

 If you want to save yourself some time finding suitable feeds for horses with conditions that require either grain-free or low starch and sugar feeds give FeedXL a go!
-It will help we are sure.
+Check out our plans and pricing here.